alexandremendoncaalvaro/webcam-ip/README.md

 ## Run Server

-Go to the application folder using the terminal then run the camera server:
+Go to the built application folder using the terminal then run the camera server:

 ```bash
 ./webcam-ip
 ```

-> It will use the default options
+> It will use the default options.

 Options:
  --help: Show help
  --port **arg**: Server port [default: 8080]
- --camera **arg**: Windows Camera Index [default: 0]
+ --camera **arg**: Camera Index [default: 0]

 Example: